-SC: Bratislava's Bohemians: Artists' Everyday Life between 1920
+SC: Bratislava's Bohemians: Artists' Everyday Life between 1920 and 1945 per week: 2 per level/semester: 28 Form of the course: on-site learning

 - a) preliminary Students are required to attend the lessons and excursions and take active part in them. - b) final They need to submit a 2 page long essay on a selected class syllabus topic.